deannaturner/learn-continuous-integration/README.md

 Answer the following questions:

 1. What does the __runs-on__ string

+It specifies the runner that will pick up the action.

 2. In `main.yml`, on which branch do the jest tests run when a push to main branch is made?

 The jest tests run on the main branch.